 DO Consider All Options

 “Generally, when peers are seeing each other, the approach is to meet with them and ask one to move to another department.
-With manager-subordinate, it is usually much more difficult to move a manager.
+With manager-subordinate romantic relationship, it is usually much more difficult to move a manager.
 The size of the organization also makes a difference.
 In a larger company, it is possible to move the employee internally…[but] with a small organization, there may not be an alternative position for the employee.
 I’ve seen a manager actually leave the company to protect the subordinate's future.
 He knew he could move more easily, but not all cases are resolved that smoothly, and it was not a perfect resolution, as the company also lost a good manager.”

-“In a perfect world, a manager should never be dating a subordinate, but it does occasionally happen as a result of working together for a long period of time.
+“In a perfect world, a manager should never be dating a direct report, but it does occasionally happen as a result of working together for a long period of time.
 It’s a can of worms if the couple ultimately break ups or one of them retaliates, so the best thing for employees to do is get out in front of it and inform HR.
 HR should never punish the employees, but instead work with them to find a solution that everyone can agree on.

 Never fire an employee unless they are in direct violation of a clear zero-tolerance policy.
 Try to work with and respect both sides.
 Talk to those involved in a private 1:1 setting, get both sides of the story, spend time out on the floor, and most importantly, treat all parties with respect.”